HIV/AIDS And Substance Abuse And Addiction

 Once someone contracts HIV, the virus attacks their immune system by infecting cells in the body and making them resistant to treatment.
 These cells then turn into virus-producing machines, infecting other healthy cells.

-This process, if left untreated, can cause acquired immune deficiency syndrome, or AIDS.
+This process, if left untreated, can cause AIDS.
 AIDS is a condition that weakens the body’s ability to protect itself from disease.
 It is also the final stage of HIV infection, although not everyone with HIV develops AIDS.

 Those abusing drugs or alcohol can worsen the symptoms of HIV.
 Drug abuse compromises the immune system, which is already targeted by HIV.
-It can cause greater cellular injury and cognitive impairment, causing the disease to progress quicker than it would without the use of substances.
+It can cause greater cellular injury and cognitive impairment, causing the disease to progress more quickly than it would without the use of substances.

-Symptoms of HIV vary depending on the individual and the stage of the disease he or she is in.
-The only way to accurately determine an HIV diagnosis is to get tested.
+Symptoms of HIV vary depending on the individual and the stage of the disease.
+The only way to accurately determine an HIV diagnosis is through testing.

 Not all individuals will experience the same symptoms.
 Some people will come down with a flu-like illness within 2-4 weeks after the infection has taken place.
 Others, however, will show no symptoms at all.

 - Muscle aches